Black-headed blenny: Description

 The black-headed blenny has a thin, elongated body with a maximum total length of 4 cm.
 It has a rounded head with large eyes high on the sides of the head.
-There is a single dorsal fin which is supported by 12 spines and between 14and 16 soft rays, the spiny part of the dorsal fin is separated from the soft-rayed part by a notch.
+There is a single dorsal fin which is supported by 12 spines and between 14 and 16 soft rays, the spiny part of the dorsal fin is separated from the soft-rayed part by a notch.
 The background colour is red-orange with a black head and a greyish-blue reticulated pattern.
-The rays of the fins are red-orange with transluscent fin membranes on all the fins other than the caudal fin which is red-orange.
+The rays of the fins are red-orange with translucent fin membranes on all the fins other than the caudal fin which is red-orange.

 Distribution and habitat

 The black-headed blenny is found in the Mediterranean Sea, except for the extreme western end of the sea and much of the North African littoral.
-This species occurs in caves and crevices in areas shaded from the sun, it canb also be found in areas with corals.
-It is found at deoths between 0 and 6 m.
+This species occurs in caves and crevices in areas shaded from the sun, it can also be found in areas with corals.
+It is found at depths between 0 and 6 m.